 For an even better experience in Vigan, make sure to choose the right Vigan City hotels.
 There are plenty of options for hotels in Vigan Philippines, ranging from restored traditional mansions or modern ones influenced by European architecture which are regarded as architectural landmarks in the Philippines.
-Choose from our list of the 10 best hotels to stay in at Vigan:
+Choose from our list of the 10 best Vigan hotels to stay in:

 Photo by Grandpa's Inn

 If you're choosing where to stay in Vigan that is nearby Vigan tourist spots for your Ilocos tour package itinerary, check out this charming house in accommodation called Grandpa’s Inn & Restaurant, situated close to the Mestizo River.
 It’s only 120m from the famed Calle Crisologo and 220m from Plaza Burgos, which is one of the two major plazas in the city.
 The Syquia Mansion Museum is just 2 blocks down the road from the inn.